-Claire Lilienthal is a “Parent Partnership” school, which means that all parents/guardians are expected to actively participate with the teachers, staff and the administration, in their child’s educational experience.
+Claire Lilienthal is a “Parent Partnership” school, which means that all parents/guardians are encouraged and supported to actively participate with the teachers, staff and the administration, in their child’s educational experience.
 There are several different kinds of groups that support the educational mission at CL.

 - School Site Council (SSC): The SSC is a state-mandated, elected, consensus-based entity, which includes parents, teachers, and administration.
 It is the primary way the school community can participate in the review, development, and implementation of the school’s curriculum, as well as other important issues affecting the school.